-Reflections Hospice prides itself in high quality care.
+Reflections Hospice prides itself on high-quality care.
 We were recently recognized with “Hospice Honors” from Deyta, a company that reviews quality scores across the country.
 We are accredited by The Joint Commission, and patients’ families have rated our services as only 9’s or 10’s (on a scale of 1-10).
 It is a privilege and an honor to provide hospice care for those we serve.

-Our doctors, nurses, hospice aides, social workers, chaplains and other specialists care for approximately 200 patients a year.
+Our doctors, nurses, hospice aides, social workers, chaplains, and other specialists care for approximately 200 patients a year.
 The hospice plan of care is coordinated with the patient’s personal physician and developed in collaboration with you and your family.
-Those desiring hospice services are accepted for care if their physicians believe death is a possibility within six months.
+Those desiring hospice services are accepted for care if their physicians believe death is possible within six months.
 Some patients, however, have continued with us for a year or more.

-Our compassionate medical care focuses on management of physical symptoms such as pain, nausea, decreasing appetite, weakness, seizures and other ailments.
+Our compassionate medical care focuses on managing physical symptoms such as pain, nausea, decreasing appetite, weakness, seizures, and other ailments.
 We also provide emotional and spiritual support expressly tailored to each individual’s needs and wishes.
-We support families throughout the care experience, and as long as 13 months after the patient’s death.
+We support families throughout the care experience and as long as 13 months after the patient’s death.

 Medicare and Medicaid provide 100 percent coverage for hospice care, and most commercial insurance plans also have a hospice benefit.
 Patients are accepted into Reflections Hospice without regard to their ability to pay.

 To begin with Reflections Hospice, a patient must have a statement from his or her physician that there is a possibility of death within six months.
 Once accepted, we continue to provide services until the patient dies, regardless of the time passed.